nvpro-samples/vk_mini_samples/README.md

 ### Application Class

-The examples are for most using the [Application class](application/application_vk/src/application.hpp).
-This class is a modified version of the Dear ImGui Vulkan example.
-It is creating the window, based on GLFW, creates and initialize the UI, but also creates the swapchain with ImGui framework.
+The examples uses many helper from nvpro_core: https://github.com/nvpro-samples/nvpro_core repository.
+The core of each sample uses the [Application class](https://github.com/nvpro-samples/nvpro_core/blob/master/nvvkhl/application.hpp) to create a window, initialize the UI, and create a swapchain with the ImGui framework.
+The `Application` class is a modified version of the Dear ImGui Vulkan example.

-Samples are attached to the application class as Engines.
-While the application runs, the sample will be called to render its UI, or to perform rendering operation in the current frame.
+Samples are attached to the `Application` class as `Engines`.
+While the application is running, the sample will be called to render its UI or to perform rendering operations in the current frame.

 #### Init